peteroupc/html3dutil/doc/MathUtil.md

 ### (static) MathUtil.quatFromAxisAngle(angle, v, vy, vz)

-Generates a quaternion from a rotation transformation that rotates vectors by the given rotation angle and around the given glmath,
+Generates a quaternion from a rotation transformation that rotates vectors by the specified rotation angle and around the specified glmath,

 #### Parameters